OpenTermsArchive/deployment/README.md

 # Open Terms Archive Ansible Collection

-This repository contains the `opentermsarchive.deployment` Ansible Collection.
-This ansible collection provides playbooks to set up the infrastructure of and deploy Open Terms Archive applications.
+This repository contains the `opentermsarchive.deployment` Ansible collection.
+This Ansible collection provides playbooks to set up the infrastructure of and deploy Open Terms Archive applications.

 ## Installation